 Mary Ashburn Miller, historian

 Politically, the September Massacres were an ominous forebear of the Reign of Terror.
 While foreigners and moderates were aghast at the ferocity of the popular violence, radical Jacobins like Maximilien Robespierre and Georges Danton defended it.
 Robespierre declared himself to be appalled by the worst of the killings, yet showed little sympathy for its victims.
 “Save some tears for other greater calamities”, he reportedly said, “particularly the countless millions who through the ages have suffered the torments of political and social oppression… Do you want a revolution without revolution?”
 The shadow of the September Massacres hung over the elections for the new National Convention and the Convention’s first sessions.
 Deputies to the Convention met in a city gripped by revolutionary insurrection.
 They knew the capabilities of the people and the fate of those who opposed the revolution.
-As for the people, their mood was placated by the first resolutions of the National Convention and the French victory at the Battle of Valmy (September 20th), which pushed the Austrians and Prussians out of France and ended the threat to Paris.
+As for the people, their mood was placated by the first resolutions of the National Convention and the French victory at the Battle of Valmy (September 20th), which pushed the Austrians and Prussians out of France and ended the foreign military threat to Paris.

 1. The September Massacres were a series of murderous riots and rampages that broke out in Paris on September 2nd 1792 and continued for several days.